 In the Islamic calendar, Allah s.w.t. has not made the days equal.
 Instead, He has preferred and blessed certain days and timings over others.
 This is actually great wisdom and blessing from the Almighty, because if all of the days are the same, then we would not be enthused at certain times of the year over others.
 Rather, we would have the same amount of energy throughout the entire year.
 Therefore, Allah s.w.t. is giving us opportunities to be extra good and increase our good deeds on these blessed days.

 One of the blessed periods, besides the well-known last ten nights of Ramadan, is the first ten days of Zulhijjah.
-This is a period which has been overlooked and ignored by many.
+This is a period that has been overlooked and ignored by many.

-Prophet Muhammad s.a.w. has put great emphasis on the significance and superiority of the days by saying that there are no days greater and more beloved to Allah than these ten days of Zulhijjah.
+Prophet Muhammad s.a.w. has put great emphasis on the significance and superiority of the days by saying that there is no day greater and more beloved to Allah than these ten days of Zulhijjah.